 Distribution/MFG Operational Audit

-An operational audit is a consulting service that reviews the warehouse operation and identify process improvements, gaps in software solutions, and gaps in automation in the facility to be able to recommend improvements.
-A warehouse audit identifies non-value added time being spent by operators on the floor, inefficiencies in both productivity and accuracy within software solutions, and opportunities for automation improvement where picking is out of racking or shelving but there’s a form of automation that could dramatically improve operation.
+An operational audit is a collaborative service that reviews the warehouse operation and identifies areas for process improvement, gaps in software solutions, and gaps in automation in the facility to be able to recommend improvements.

 Achieve Goals and Objectives